|A Special Invitation to all of my This Way Up Readers . . .

 “Forgiveness means it finally becomes unimportant that you hit back.
 You’re done.
 It doesn’t necessarily mean that you want to have lunch with the person.
 If you keep hitting back, you stay trapped in the nightmare.”

-Forgiveness is, in particular, the capacity to let go, to release the suffering, the sorrows, the burdens of the pains and betrayals of the past, and instead to choose the mystery of love.
-Forgiveness shifts us from the small separate sense of ourselves to a capacity to renew, to let go, to live in love.
+“Forgiveness is, in particular, the capacity to let go, to release the suffering, the sorrows, the burdens of the pains and betrayals of the past, and instead to choose the mystery of love.
+Forgiveness shifts us from the small separate sense of ourselves to a capacity to renew, to let go, to live in love.”

 1. Understand how you feel about what happened and be able to explain why the situation is not OK.
 Then discuss it with someone you trust.